 “Hi, I want to buy your house, please call me at [Number], Thanks, [Name]”

-Or you can put them in your CRM of choice, and start them on a YellowLetter campaign.
+Another strategy is to put them in your REI/kit CRM, and start them on a YellowLetter campaign.

 2. Bandit Signs

 You’ve seen these “We Buy Houses” signs on corners everywhere, and whether you think they are awful or fair game; they are low-cost and still effective.

 Before you start: Hang these signs at your own risk.
 Cities generally don’t like them so you should check the city ordinances first for laws and restrictions, and see if they apply to you.

 TIP: Don’t use your personal or work phone for your signs.
 Get a free Google Voice number for this.

 There are a number of ways you can produce and hang your signs, depending on how much time or money you have.
 Here are a few examples:

 If you have a lot of time, poster board and marker works — and if city employees (or competitors!) take them down you’re not out a lot of money.

 More durable options are black plastic signs with yellow, or orange and yellow, lettering, sized 18×24 or so.